SagiriChen2002/CSC-324/README.md

 # CSC-324
-The repo for CSC-324 at Grinnell College
-By student Haobo Chen
+The repo for CSC-324 at Grinnell College by student Haobo Chen